19 Dec, 2017 Te Tiriti o Waitangi – how to overcome cultural mistrust

 2. How about local pastors gather as groups to hear the local (Māori) story?

-• A few pastors’ groups have already done this, approaching local Marae, and asking to be welcomed onto their Marae with the singular goal of hearing their story.
+• A few pastors’ groups have already done this, approaching local Marae / kaumatua with a desire to hear and understand their story.

-• Through this, most will discover history and perspectives that they were unaware of – because Māori often do not entrust these stories to ‘Pākehā’.
-There is long history behind this.
+• By doing this, most will discover history and perspectives they were unaware of prior – despite living in an area many decades.
+This is because Māori are sometimes reluctant to entrust these stories to ‘Pākehā’.
+There is history to this.

 • We won’t know what we don’t know unless we stop to ask, and then sit humbly to listen!

-3. How about then embracing some practices that might reflect a valuing of our bicultural identity?
+3. How about then embracing some practices that might reflect a valuing of this bicultural dynamic in our nation?

 I’m not suggestion anything extreme, like sermons in Te Reo that no one can understand.
-But how about a few small things?
+What about a few small things?

 • Language: How about an occasional greeting in Te Reo when you stand to speak – and especially if your have Māori in your congregation?